Canadian Shield Tours & Trips

 Algonquin Log Cabin 3-Day Canoe and Hike Adventure

-Rowena, traveled in August
+Jeyda, traveled in May

 The crystalline waters of Surprise Lake await in northwest Algonquin Park.
 Paddle past ancient rock formations at Otter Bay, and ascend to Lookout Bluff's panoramic vistas.
 Rustic log cabins provide comfort while expert guides share geological insights.